yigittuncer07/directory-sorter/README.md

 ## How to use

-Place the organize.py file into the directory you want to sort and run this command
+Place the organize.py file into the directory you want along with the config.txt file and run this command

 ``` shell
 python organize.py